tambouri/teletype/docs/quickstart.md

 * Use the `PARAM` knob to highlight your desired preset.
 * Hold the `SCENE RECALL` button for 1 second to load the selected scene.

-### Init Script

-The *INIT* script (represented as `I`) is executed when a preset is recalled.
-This is a good place to set initial values of variables if needed, like metro time `M` or time enable `TIME.ACT` for example.

-## Commands
+## Teletype Syntax

-### Nomenclature

 * SCRIPT -- multiple *commands*
 * COMMAND -- a series (one line) of *words*
 * WORD -- a text string separated by a space: *value*, *operator*, *variable*, *mod*
 * VALUE -- a number
 * OPERATOR -- a function, may need value(s) as argument(s), may return value
-* VARIABLE -- named memory storage
+* VARIABLE -- named memory storage ie X, Y, or Z
-* MOD -- condition/rule that applies to rest of the *command*, e.g.: del, prob, if, s
+* MOD/PRE? -- condition/rule that applies to rest of the *command*, ie DEL, PROB, IF

-### Syntax

-Teletype uses prefix notation.
+Teletype uses [prefix notation](https://en.wikipedia.org/wiki/Polish_notation).
 Evaluation happens from right to left.
 The left value gets assignment (*set*).

 Here, temp variable `X` is assigned zero:

     X 0